School of Engineering and Applied Sciences

 - “Wearable signal processing using docker notebook containers on AWS.”
 Jupyter Day Boston, Harvard University, February 2016 (with Faras Sadek, Yasha Iravantchi and Yingzhuo (Diana) Zhang).

-- Noa Shinitski, Yingzhuo Zhang, Daniel Gray, Sarah Burke, Anne Smith, Carol Barnes, and Demba Ba.
+- Noa Malem-Shinitski, Yingzhuo Zhang, Daniel Gray, Sarah Burke, Anne Smith, Carol Barnes, and Demba Ba.
 Can you teach an old monkey a new trick?
-In Computational and Systems Neuroscience (COSYNE), 2017
+In Computational and Systems Neuroscience (COSYNE), 2017.

 - Gabriel Schamberg, Demba Ba, Mark Wagner, and Todd Coleman.
 Efficient low-rank spectrotemporal decomposition using admm.
-In Statistical Signal Processing, 2016.
-SSP’16.
-IEEE/SP 19th Workshop on.
-IEEE, 2016
+In Statistical Signal Processing Workshop (SSP), 2016 IEEE, pages 1–5.
+IEEE, 2016.

 - Demba Ba, Behtash Babadi, Patrick L Purdon, and Emery N Brown.
 Exact and stable recovery of sequences of signals with sparse increments via differential ℓ1-minimization.
 Advances in Neural Information Processing Systems, 25, pages 2636–2644, 2012.

 - Flavio Ribeiro, Demba Ba, Cha Zhang, and Dinei Florencio.
 Turning enemies into friends: Using reflections to improve sound source localization.
 In Multimedia and Expo (ICME), 2010 IEEE International Conference on, pages 731–736.
 IEEE, 2010. doi:10.1109/ICME.2010.5583886